 The privilege to hunt or fish in Washington will also be revoked if notice of a suspension is received from another state whose suspensions Washington has agreed to honor.
 Similarly, Washington will report the issuance of a suspension in this state to other states.

-Property that is used to violate any fishing and hunting regulations, or that is held with the intention of committing a violation, may be seized for evidence and may ultimately be forfeited to the state.
+Property that is used to violate any fishing and hunting regulations, or that is held with the inten-